Martekode/Internship-Inetum-Realdolmen/README.md

 - The installation can fail when the promise passed to `event.waitUntill` is rejected.
 Here the SW get discarded.
 - If the promises get resolved then the installation succeeds and the SW state will be `Installed`.

+### Activation
+if the previous steps are successful then the SW will activate and the state will change to `activating`.
+The SW has a `activate` event which you can give tasks.
+A typical task is pruning out old caches.

+for new SW's the activate event fires right after the installation was successful.
+After `activation` is done the state of the SW becomes `activated`. will only start controlling the page after page reload or navigation.